grpc/grpc-swift/Performance/QPSBenchmark/README.md

 - `scenarios/unary-unconstrained.json`: will run a test with unary RPCs using all cores on the machine.
 64 clients will connect to the server, each enqueuing up to 100 requests.
+- `scenarios/unary-1-connection.json`: as above with a single client.
-- `scenarios/bidirectional-ping-pong.json`: will run bidirectional streaming
+- `scenarios/bidirectional-ping-pong-1-connection.json`: will run bidirectional
-  RPCs.
+  streaming RPCs using a single client.